The other day I received a message from a colleague:

 Just because the code is ready to distribute doesn’t mean the market is ready to receive it.
 Keep your dev team on a repeatable cycle—every 2-4 weeks.
 Buffer up all their new functionality and then deliver in a launch when the market is ready.

 Consider the case of employee training.
 Every policy change means a change to the employee onboarding presentation, which results in new training requirements for instructors.
 New training requirements also disrupt the client’s production environment.
 Both Instructors and employees ask for refreshers to show what’s new since they took the class.
-So a common approach is fix defects and typos in the content regularly without big fanfare, but only do larger scale updates a few times a year.
+So a common approach is to fix defects and typos in the content regularly without big fanfare, but only do larger scale updates a few times a year.

 Whether training or technology, new “features” need to roll-out in line with market conditions.